Thomas Gibbons (politician): Career

 Following the Americans' victory over the British, Gibbons and other remaining Tories were convicted of treason and he was considered a prisoner of the Sheriff of Chatham County.
-His estate was confiscated and only after executive order was he permitted to remain at his mother's and allowed and to pass between there and Savannah.
+His estate was confiscated and only after an executive order was he permitted to remain at his mother's house.
+Though, he was only allowed to go between there and Savannah.
 In January 1783, Gibbons petitioned the Assembly for citizenship, which was granted six months later under the stipulation that he could not vote, hold office for 14 years, or practice law.
 However, in only four years, he was granted full rights and privileges of citizenship.

-Between 1791 and 1801, only four years after being granted full rights of citizenship, Gibbons served several terms as the Mayor of Savannah, Georgia from 1791 to 1792, again in 1794 to 1795 and lastly from 1799 to 1801, as a Democratic-Republican.
+Between 1791 and 1801, only four years after being granted full rights of citizenship, Gibbons served several terms as the Mayor of Savannah, Georgia, from 1791 to 1792, again in 1794 to 1795 and lastly from 1799 to 1801, as a Democratic-Republican.
 In addition to his service as mayor, he was also an alderman of the city.
 In 1801, he was appointed a federal judge.

 As mayor, Gibbons was the head of the Savannah delegation who welcomed U.S. President George Washington to Savannah during Washington's "ceremonial tour of the South" in May 1791.

-Move to New Jersey
+Move to New Jersey and letter to Senator Johnathan Dayton

 In 1801, Gibbons moved north and purchased a summer house in Elizabethtown in New Jersey, where he purchased a large private dock facility a few years later.
 His neighbor was former United States Senator and New Jersey Governor Aaron Ogden.

+In December 1802 Gibbons wrote a letter to Johnathan Dayton, who then served as U.S. Senator from New Jersey, which in part asserted that the sexual liaison between Thomas Jefferson and Sally Hemings was a reality.
+The letter revealed the names of all of Hemings’ three children, who were alive at the time, and some other information, that newspaper accounts of the day did not reveal.
+The Gibbons letter had no known impact during Jefferson’s Presidency and was not known to participants in the controversy until the 1990s.
+Jefferson historians dropped their denial of the sexual liaison very soon after historian Joseph Ellis and others dumped a DNA report into national print and broadcast media without the foreknowledge of the DNA testing organizer, Dr. Eugene Foster.